 Command Line Interface Configuration Settings Description Login Password Enter the password for Telnet access.
 Enable Level Password Enter the password for access to the Command Mode Enable level.
 There is no password by default.
 Quit Connect Line Enter a string to terminate a connect line session and resume the CLI.
 Type <control></control> before any key the user must press when holding down the Ctrl key.
 An example of such a string is <control>L</control> .
 Inactivity Timeout Set an Inactivity Timeout value so the CLI session will disconnect if no data is received after the designated time period.
 Default is 15 minutes.
 Enter a value of 0 to disable.
-Login String State Select to enable or disable.
-The login string state controls the display of a device-specific string when SSH or Telnet connection is established to the CLI.
-Login String Enabling the login string state allows the display of the Login string.
+Login String State Click to enable to disable Login String State.
+Enabling the login string state allows the display of the Login string.
 The login string cannot exceed 32 characters.
 By default Login String will be the device name.
 Note: This configuration field appears when Login String State is enabled above.
 This Login String setting only applies to SSH or Telnet connections to the CLI.
 If the serial line is being used in Command Mode, for CLI access, then refer to the Line Command Mode section for those applicable settings.

-Telnet State Select Disabled to disable Telnet access.
+Command Line Interface Configuration Settings Description Telnet State Select Disabled to disable Telnet access.
 Telnet is enabled by default.
 Telnet Port Enter the Telnet port to use for Telnet access.
-The default is 23.
+The default is 23 .
 Telnet Max Sessions Maximum number of simultaneous Telnet sessions.
 The default is 3 and the maximum is 10.
 SSH State Select Disabled to disable SSH access.
 SSH is enabled by default.
 SSH Port Enter the SSH port to use for SSH access.
 The default is 22.
 SSH Max Sessions Maximum number of simultaneous SSH sessions.
 The default is 3 and the maximum is 10.